sairaitukikage/zero-to-tech/README.md

-hello git, this is my first github project.
+hello github, this is my first github project.